 The History of the Baths

-Also known as Terme di Caracalla or Thermae Antonianae, the Baths of Caracalla were inaugurated by Emperor Septimius Severus in 216, and completed during the reign of his son, Caracalla.
+Also known as Terme di Caracalla or Thermae Antonianae, the Baths of Caracalla were completed in 217 during the reign of Emperor Caracalla.
 Most ancient Romans didn't have access to running water or sanitary facilities, so the Baths were heavily patronised by all strata of society.
 More than just a series of bathing pools, this vast complex also included facilities like gymnasia, gardens, shops and libraries, and became a key destination for socialising and networking.
 In the 5th century AD the Baths were even considered one of the seven wonders of Rome.
 The Baths remained in use until the 6th century, when the barbarians severed Rome's water supply.
-The earthquake of 847 destroyed much of the building, and the site was later used as a quarry, vineyards, burial ground, and childrens' playground.
-The Baths were gradually stripped of their fine marble, statuary and decorative elements until the excavations and restorations of the 19th century,

 Engineering the Baths

-Work on the baths was primarily completed in the time of Emperor Caracalla, meaning workers would have installed over 2,000 metric tonnes of material every day for six years, including at least 3 million bricks.
+Construction and operation of the complex demanded enormous effort.
+Work on the Baths began in around AD 211 and was completed in AD 217, meaning workers would have installed over 2,000 metric tonnes of material every day for six years, including at least 3 million bricks.
 Over 252 columns were built, and 16 of them were at least 12 meters tall.
-The Aqua Antoniniana aqueduct was specifically constructed to serve the baths, filling 18 special cisterns with water.
+The Aqua Antoniniana aqueduct was built to serve the baths, filling 18 special cisterns with water.
 These in turn were connected by lead pipes with the baths proper.
 Furnances heating the seven hot pools of the Caldarium and the saunas (laconica) are estimated to have burned around 10 tonnes of wood per day.
 Fuel storage capacity had been estimated at more than 2,000 tonnes of wood.

 Features of the Baths